 - The details in the mapping file before host migration and after host migration can change.
-Before the hosts are migrated, the mapping file does not contain the network interfaces (vNIC IDs) of the workload VMs that are created in vRealize Automation.
-The network interfaces of the workload VMs are mapped only after the VMs connect to NSX-T segments during host migration.
+Before the hosts are migrated, the mapping file does not contain the network interfaces (vNIC IDs) of the workload VMs that are created in Aria Automation.
+The network interfaces of the workload VMs are mapped only after the VMs connect to NSX segments during host migration.

-- The mapping file shows the new network interfaces of the static VM members in the migrated Security Groups only after all the hosts are migrated to NSX-T.
+- The mapping file shows the new network interfaces of the static VM members in the migrated Security Groups only after all the hosts are migrated to NSX.

 Scenario: Deleted Resources List in Mapping File

-- Your deployment configuration file contains several vRealize Automation created resources.
+- Your deployment configuration file contains several Aria Automation created resources.
 One of the resources is an on-demand Security Group.

-- Before running the migration coordinator tool, during a day-two operation, you delete this vRealize Automation created Security Group in the NSX-v UI.
-The NSX-v inventory does not have the Security Group.
+- Before running the migration coordinator tool, during a day-two operation, you delete this Aria Automation created Security Group in the NSX-V UI.
+The NSX-V inventory does not have the Security Group.

-- Let us assume that the data about this deleted Security Group is not yet reconciled with the vRealize Automation database.
-Therefore, the vRealize Automation database continues to reference this deleted Security Group.
+- Let us assume that the data about this deleted Security Group is not yet reconciled with the Aria Automation database.
+Therefore, the Aria Automation database continues to reference this deleted Security Group.

 - Now, you run the migration coordinator tool.

-After migration to NSX-T, the migration coordinator shows the deleted Security Group in the list of "output deleted resources" of the final mapping file.
-Because the migration coordinator cannot find the ID of the deleted Security Group, the mapping file does not have the path to the corresponding NSX-T Group.
+After migration to NSX, the migration coordinator shows the deleted Security Group in the list of "output deleted resources" of the final mapping file.
+Because the migration coordinator cannot find the ID of the deleted Security Group, the mapping file does not have the path to the corresponding NSX Group.